Commands

 Permissions list

 This command displays a list of available permissions.
-Additionally, it allows filtering by type using the option -t, --type (e.g., -t function), showing only permissions related to that specific type.
+Additionally, it allows filtering by type using the option -t, --type (for example -t function), showing only permissions related to that specific type.

 hdxcli role permission list